 Mt.
 Calvary’s indoor mausoleum and north side gates will be locked after hours.
 Visitors are welcome to accessible areas until dusk.

-Visitors at Gethsemani may enter the pedestrian gate on either side of the entrance after hours but will be requested to leave at dusk.
+Visitors at Gethsemani may enter the pedestrian gate on either side of the entrance after hours but will be asked to leave at dusk.

 The new St. Francis green burial section is now open with 120-grave spaces.